 Rabbi John L. Rosove assumed his duties as Senior Rabbi of Temple Israel of Hollywood in November 1988.
 A native of Los Angeles, he earned a BA in Art History from UC Berkeley (1972), a Masters in Hebrew Letters from HUC-JIR, LA (1976), Rabbinic Ordination from HUC-JIR, NY (1979), and a Doctor of Divinity from HUC-JIR, LA (2004).

-His mission as a rabbi and Jewish leader has been to build Jewish community and draw Jews and their families closer to God, the Torah, Jewish tradition, the Jewish people, and the State of Israel as a Jewish national home.
+His mission has been to build Jewish community and draw Jews and their families closer to God, the Torah, Jewish tradition, the Jewish people, and the State of Israel as a Jewish national home.
 He regards social justice work and high ethical practices as essential core Jewish religious values.

 He formed twin synagogue relationships between Temple Israel of Hollywood and Kehillat Mevasseret Zion, Israel, and with Congregation Darchei Noam in Ramat Hasharon, Israel, as well as with the Progressive Synagogues in Kiev and Kharkov, Ukraine.

-During his tenure Rabbi Rosove has overseen the rebirth of Temple Israel of Hollywood and spearheaded a number of new education and social action projects including the Temple’s Day School and Big Sunday Day of Service, the largest single day of service in America putting 50,000 people to work in the greater Los Angeles area in close to 300 projects and co-sponsored by 250 synagogues, churches, schools, and non-profit groups.
-He has been an advocate for liturgical change and stronger adult Jewish learning, and inspired Temple Israel’s participation in the Synagogue 2000 program.
+During his tenure Rabbi Rosove has overseen the rebirth of Temple Israel of Hollywood and spearheaded a number of new education and social action projects including the Temple’s Day School and Big Sunday Weekend of Service that puts 50,000 Los Angelenos to work each year.
+He has been an advocate for liturgical change and stronger adult learning, and inspired Temple Israel’s participation in the Synagogue 2000 program.
 He oversaw the creation of the Temple’s High Holyday Machzor and its Shabbat and Festival Siddur.
-He has this year written a series of 8 Jewish Life Cycle Guides that soon will be posted on the TIOH web-site and printed as a gift for all synagogue members.

-John and his wife, Barbara, an investment adviser at Crowell-Weedon, are the loving parents of two sons, Daniel (age 26) and David (age 21).
-Contact Rabbi Rosove at Rjohn@tioh.org.
+John and his wife, Barbara, are the loving parents of two sons, Daniel and David.
+Contact Rabbi Rosove

 We welcome your feedback.